pleo-io/pleo-spa-infra/edge-lambdas/README.md

         (`my-branch`) version of the app, and a request to `preview-{version}.app.staging.example.com` is a request for a specific version.

-    2. Based on the above, fetch the cursor file (containing the current active tree hash) from the S3 origin bucket to figure out which HTML file to request from CDN.
+    2. Based on the above, fetch the cursor file (containing the current active app version) from the S3 origin bucket to figure out which HTML file to request from CDN.
 The cursor file is updated as part of the [CD pipeline](https://github.com/pleo-oss/pleo-spa-cicd).

         For example, for the main branch requested we would fetch `deploys/main` file from S3, and